 What to expect

-Animal charities will want to know a little bit about your home life, what space you have available and whether you have children or other pets.
+Animal charities in Birmingham will want to know a little bit about your home life, what space you have available and whether you have children or other pets.
 They may want to visit you at home to assess the suitability of the space.

 Once the process is complete and you’re officially matched, be prepared for some readjustment time.
 Even though you’ve made your home welcoming, with comfy bedding, toys and good food, your new pet will need some time to get used to their new surroundings.
 They may be withdrawn, quiet or unresponsive in the early days.
 Try to reassure them without being overwhelming.
 Be patient with any toilet mishaps, speak to them with a gentle voice and don’t chastise them.
 They need to learn to trust you, so early impressions are essential.